16 Nov 2021 Year 3 Athletics - Hurdles https://t.co/6ezq55DCgc

 Salterlee’s Sporting Achievements

 Celebrating children’s achievements is an essential part of raising the profile and importance of sport.
 The sporting achievements children have received either in or out of school will be celebrated in the gold book assemblies.
-If your child has a sporting achievement they would like to share, whether it be a competition win, Man of the Match trophy, badge or certificate, please bring these achievements to school on a Friday where they will be shared in Gold Book Assembly.
+If your child has a sporting achievement they would like to share, whether it be a competition win, player of the match trophy, badge or certificate, please bring these achievements to school on a Friday where they will be shared in Gold Book Assembly.
 As well as congratulating your child, your child could hopefully encourage and inspire others to become more active!